Spenc3rB/YDWG-02-C2/mitigations/README.md

-# Wrapper Mitigations for YachtDestroy Vulnerability
+# Wrapper Mitigations for YachtDestroy Vulnerabilities

-> Note: WIP.
-> TODO: Make an all in one script to set this up automatically.

-This directory contains configuration files and instructions to help mitigate the YachtDestroy vulnerability by setting up a secure reverse proxy using Nginx.
+This directory contains configuration files and instructions to help mitigate the YachtDestroy vulnerabilities by setting up a secure reverse proxy using Nginx.
 The reverse proxy will handle incoming requests and forward them to the appropriate backend services while enforcing HTTPS and proper routing.

 # 1. Generate SSL Certificates